ddddddO/ppaid/README.md

 ## Which test files can be selected?
 Files located in `tests/` directory.

-## What files can be selected to get coverage?
+## Which files can be selected to get coverage?
 Files located in `src/` or `app/` directory.

 ## Install